Demang Lehman Stadium

-Demang Lehman Stadium (Stadion Demang Lehman) previously named the stadium Indrasari, is a multi-purpose stadium located in the Banjarbaru, South Kalimantan, Indonesia, which is also the headquarters while (Homebase) football club Barito Putera for two seasons ISL and to finish remodeling 17th May Stadium.
+Demang Lehman Stadium (Stadion Demang Lehman) previously named the stadium Indrasari, is a multi-purpose stadium located in Indra Sari, Martapura Subdistrict, Banjar Regency, South Kalimantan, Indonesia, which also acted as the homeground of Barito Putera for two seasons ISL during the remodeling of 17th May Stadium.

 The stadium was opened on 18 January 2013 by the Regents of Banjar Sultan H. Khairul Saleh.
 The stadium is owned by the Government of Banjar Regency and the stadium was built in preparation for Banjar District to host the implementation of Provincial Sports Week South Kalimantan in 2013.